julienherrero/awesome-list/README.md

 - [sephiroth74/Material-BottomNavigation](https://github.com/sephiroth74/Material-BottomNavigation) - Bottom Navigation widget component inspired by the Google Material Design Guidelines at https://www.google.com/design/spec/components/bottom-navigation.html
 - [serbelga/Todometer-KMP](https://github.com/serbelga/Todometer-KMP) - A meter to-do list built with Compose UI Multiplatform, Wear Compose, SQLDelight, Koin Multiplatform, Glance, ...
 - [sergio-sastre/AndroidUiTestingUtils](https://github.com/sergio-sastre/AndroidUiTestingUtils) - A set of TestRules, ActivityScenarios and utils to facilitate UI and screenshot testing under given configurations: FontSizes, Locales...
-- [sergio11/fitflextv_android](https://github.com/sergio11/fitflextv_android) - FitFlexTV is a home workout app 🏋️‍♀️ offering personalized plans and progress tracking.
-It uses Firebase 🔥 for real-time data and secure authentication, with Clean Architecture and MVI pattern 🏛️, and Jetpack Compose for TV 📺 for a reusable UI.
+- [sergio11/fitflextv_android](https://github.com/sergio11/fitflextv_android) - FitFlexTV is a home workout app 🏋️‍♀️ I created as a personal learning project.
+It includes personalized plans 📋 and progress tracking 📊.
+I used Firebase 🔥 for real-time data and authentication 🔒, Clean Architecture 🏛️ with the MVI pattern, and Jetpack Compose for TV 📺 to build a reusable UI.
 - [serpro69/kotlin-faker](https://github.com/serpro69/kotlin-faker) - Port of a popular ruby faker gem written in kotlin.
 Generate realistically looking fake data such as names, addresses, banking details, and many more, that can be used for testing and data anonymization purposes.
 - [side-codes/Android-Color-Picker](https://github.com/side-codes/Android-Color-Picker) - Color picker library for Android
 - [sidhuparas/TickingTimer](https://github.com/sidhuparas/TickingTimer) - Android Library to implement visual timer quickly, easily and effortlessly
-- [siper/Youamp](https://github.com/siper/Youamp) - Material You android player for subsonic music stream servers written with jetpack compose
+- [siper/Youamp](https://github.com/siper/Youamp) - Material You kotlin multiplatform player for subsonic music stream servers
 - [siralam/LoopingViewPager](https://github.com/siralam/LoopingViewPager) - A ViewPager and PagerAdapter combination that support auto scroll, infinite loop and page indicators.
 - [skrapeit/skrape.it](https://github.com/skrapeit/skrape.it) - A Kotlin-based testing/scraping/parsing library providing the ability to analyze and extract data from HTML (server & client-side rendered).
 It places particular emphasis on ease of use and a high level of readability by providing an intuitive DSL.
 It aims to be a testing lib, but can also be used to scrape websites in a convenient fashion.
 - [skydoves/AndroidBottomBar](https://github.com/skydoves/AndroidBottomBar) -  🍫 A lightweight bottom navigation view, fully customizable with an indicator and animations.